Table of Contents

 Indirect costs are costs that cannot be directly attributed to a specific project.
 They are sometimes referred to as “overhead” or “costs of doing business”.
 This can include things like renting office space that’s used for more than just this one project or paying for a portion of a business’s insurance that covers all of its operations.

-For the purposes of the Food Justice Fund in 2024, it is allowable to request a percentage of the budget for these costs, however indirect rates over 5-10% are discouraged.
+For the purposes of the Food Justice Fund, it is allowable to request a percentage of the budget for these costs, however indirect rates over 5-10% are discouraged.
 The voting public may or may not understand the concept of indirect costs so applicants are encouraged to make sure their response to the Use of Funds question helps folks understand why their project is a good value.

 What are the reporting requirements?